 Do all the frills and expenses make your marriage that much more real?
-No, sweetie they don't.
-Your marriage is more important that your wedding day despite what the industry might be telling you.
+No, sweetie, they don't.
+Your marriage is more important than your wedding day despite what the industry might be telling you.
 As a wedding photographer, a married woman, and an advocate for financial freedom I beg of you to think differently.
 Invest in the things that you value and make those a top priority.
 Make sure your groom-to-be is involved as much as he wants to be.
 As much as it pains you to hear this, the day isn't all about you.
 It's about the union you're creating with your future husband, so it's about BOTH of you.
 That's 2, as in 2 people lol not 20 or 30 or however many opinions you're hearing.
 Take the time to set good wedding planning boundaries and prioritize what you want your day to entail.

-Also shocking, but you don't HAVE to have a large wedding party, or a wedding party at all.
+Also shocking, but you don't HAVE to have a large wedding party or a wedding party at all.
 You don't HAVE to get your hair and makeup done, girl you're beautiful no matter what.
 You don't HAVE to get married in some church that you don't even practice your faith in but it's where you grew up.
 There's no rule that says you need a plated dinner, live band, alcohol, table runners, or drapery.
-In fact there are no rules at all and that's what makes weddings so incredible!
+In fact, there are no rules at all and that's what makes weddings so incredible!

-They are ever changing and can be full of so much personality and culture but at the same time they are constant in their purpose.
+They are ever-changing and can be full of so much personality and culture but at the same time, they are constant in their purpose.

 You can choose to have a wedding day as long or as short as you'd like.
 A day full of all sorts of people or a day a little closer to the heart of your relationship.
 A day full of ruffles and frills, a day full of minimalist taste, a day full of really great food, music, booze.
 Whatever your thing is, you have the opportunity to celebrate it.
 All that really matters at the end of the day, is you both understand the gravity of your choice and you're ready to tackle the world as one.